 What is the Hague Service Convention?

-NOTE: The Hague Service Convention does not apply if you do not know the address of the party that needs to be served.
+Note: The Hague Service Convention does not apply if you do not know the address of the party that needs to be served.

 Is Mexico a signatory to the Hague Service Convention?

 Yes, and service under the Hague Service Convention is the preferred method for serving a party residing in Mexico.
+Learn more about serving a party in Mexico by reading Serving a Respondent Who Resides in Mexico.

 How do I serve someone under the Hague Service Convention?